Allisonwonderlax13/https-github.com-obsproject-obs-studio./AMF-HW-Encoder-Options-And-Information.md

 ### Other
 VBAQ (Variance Based Adaptive Quantization).
 Set using `EnableVBAQ=true/false`.

 Explanation: Adaptive quantization.
-Prioritize bits to parts of the image human vision tend to care about.
-Similar to "Psycho Visual Tuning", somewhat mixed results.
+Tries to prioritize bits to parts of the image human vision tend to care about.
+Similar to "Psycho Visual Tuning" on the NVIDIA side.

 # Defaults
 It is recommended to try the default settings first as it tries to strike balance between quality and performance.
 Should you run into performance or image quality issues, please try with the defaults first (remove any extra options).